KenKundert/nestedtext/doc/installation.rst

         previous versions, this version allows you to restrict the type of the return value of the :func:`load` and :func:`loads` functions, and the default is 'dict'.
-The previous behavior is still supported, but you must explicitly specify top='any' as an argument.
+The previous behavior is still supported, but you must explicitly specify `top='any'` as an argument.

         This change results in a simpler return value from :func:`load` and :func:`loads` in most cases.
 This substantially reduces the chance of coding errors.
-It was noticed that it was common to simply assume that the top-level was a dictionary when writing code that used these functions, which would result in unexpected errors when users hand-create the input data.
-This change eliminates this type of error.
+It was noticed that it was common to simply assume that the top-level was a dictionary when writing code that used these functions, which could result in unexpected errors when users hand-create the input data.
+Specifying the return value eliminates this type of error.

         There is another small change that is not backward compatible.
 The source argument to these functions is now a keyword only argument.